 What To Do If You Regret Your Tattoo

 In the US, more than a quarter of the population has tattoos.
 With such large numbers, it comes as no surprise that regret is bound to kick in.
-Despite this regret, it’s not the end of the world since the below options can help to alleviate the negativity.
+Despite this regret, it’s not the end of the world.

 How Common Is Tattoo Regret?